 Here’s one more thing about scientific facts.
 You do not get to stand by the sidelines and pontificate about the validity of these facts.
 You do not get to say “that’s wrong.”

 Well, we do have free speech in the USA, so go for it, say climate change is wrong.
 Or a conspiracy.
 Or a lie.
 Or that it’s snowing, so it’s wrong.
 Or whatever you want.
 But without the evidence of equivalent quality AND quantity derived from climate change science, you’d be wrong.
+I keep saying that if someone wants to change the consensus on a scientific fact, bring evidence – but it better be something beyond opinion and rhetoric.

 Opinions vs scientific facts